Convergencia en tres dimensiones: qué es y por qué la necesitas

 A three-dimensional approach to GRC brings together IT/HR GRC (like SAP), OT GRC and Physical GRC to create one converged solution for coordinated threat detection and response practices across your enterprise – no matter how large or complex.

-Close silos, clarify discrepancies – and create a single
+Close silos, clarify discrepancies – and create a single source of truth

 3D GRC affords your organization the opportunity to identify and eliminate security gaps between physical and digital workforce systems.
 From there, you can create one consolidated view of workforce identities, threat detection and access-related data.
 As a result, when there’s an issue, everyone works from the same information.